SteveBarnett/Remixing/_thinking/my-pattern-skillset-research-remix-replay.md

 title: My pattern / skillset
 longerform: true
 added: 2023-04-24
-updated: 2023-04-24
+updated: 2024-07-28
 ---

+Kind of "how I do everything."
+But not really.
+More like: a common way that I do things, and an update to [How I take notes](/thinking/how-i-take-notes/) (which could have been called "How I study" or "How I process things" or something like that).

+A bit like: this is "my thing."
+My way of doing this that's a maybe a bit different to how others do it.

 - **Research**.
 Take notes along the way.
 Look widely, look deeply.
+    - This helps the thing sink in.
 - **Remix**.
 Note highlights, themes, big ideas.
 Group and shift similar ideas.
+    - This clarifies and solidifies and refines.
 - **Replay**.
 Write up in a structured format.
+    - This helps it stick.

-With waiting gaps in-between.
+With waiting gaps in-between to allow some stewing, incubation.